fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * What is a closure property and why is it useful in combinator libraries?
 * Why is parsing a greatly appropriate domain for modeling with combinators?
 * How to determine that domain is a good for combinators?
-  * If it is too narrow it will not a flexible, so it is simpler to consider just a straightforward contract.
+  * If it is too narrow, it will not be flexible, so it is simpler to consider a straightforward contract.
-  * If too wide, you can meet the case where you cannot compose the combinator results. so it is still possible to combine data and not get conflicts
+  * If it is too wide, you can meet the case where you cannot compose the combinator results, so it is still possible to combine data and not get conflicts.
-* Is it possible to save performance for combinators application results comparing to using simple primitives?
+* Is it possible to achieve better performance for application using combinators instead of simple primitives?
 * How does HOF help with easier designing of the combinator libraries?
 * Learn the API of the following libraries and answer the questions:
   * jQuery